There are three types of layers that can be contributed to an image

 In this section we look at caching each layer type.

-Launch layers are exported to an OCI registry and layer metadata is stored with the launch layer.
-The layer metadata is commonly used when deciding if a launch layer should be re-used from cache.
+Launch layers are exported to an OCI registry.
+The layer metadata is commonly used when deciding if a launch layer should be re-used.
+A launch layer may be re-used on an OCI registry without downloading the layer to the machine running a build.

 Caching during the production of an application image is necessarily very flexible.
 Most buildpacks that wish to contribute a layer to the application image need only to